corda/corda-docs-portal/content/en/platform/corda/5.3/developing-applications/api/ledger/utxo-ledger/token-selection/using.md

       // Assume we are using a single notrary val notary = notaryLookup.notaryServices.single()

-      // Create our selection criteria to select a minimum of 100 GBP worth of coins val selectionCriteria = TokenClaimCriteria(
+      // 1) Create our selection criteria to select a minimum of 100 GBP worth of coins
+      // This criteria will use the default selection strategy `RANDOM` val selectionCriteria = TokenClaimCriteria(
         tokenType = CoinState.tokenType,
         issuerHash = bankX500.toSecureHash(),
         notaryX500Name = notary.name,
         symbol = "GBP",
         targetAmount = BigDecimal(100)
+      )

+      // 2) An alternative, is to select tokens based on their priority.
+      // Create our selection criteria to select a minimum of 100 GBP worth of coins selecting the coins with the highest priority.
+      // This criteria will use the default selection strategy `PRIORITY` val selectionCriteria = TokenClaimCriteria(
+        tokenType = CoinState.tokenType,
+        issuerHash = bankX500.toSecureHash(),
+        notaryX500Name = notary.name,
+        symbol = "GBP",
+        targetAmount = BigDecimal(100),
+        strategy = Strategy.PRIORITY
       )
       ```